So, What is Creatine?

 Don’t worry if I lost you there.
 All I was really saying was the creatine helps recycle ATP and that allows more ATP (energy) to be produced in these short, intense activities.

 Before going on, it is worth noting that these systems don’t work independently.
 They are all operating at once, in differing amounts.
-For example, even in a marathon event, where fat may be the predominant fuel source, carbohydrates will also still be being used, and the same goes for the phosphocreatine system.
+For example, even in a marathon event, typically though of as a lower-intensity activity, a combination of fats and carbohydrates will also still be being used, as well as the phosphocreatine system contributing.

-Although creatine can be produced in the body and consumed through food, the amounts that we can get in these ways isn’t close to what we can get in supplemental form, and up to a certain point, the extra creatine that we can get from supplemental creatine is beneficial.
-Essentially, it’s very difficult to get enough creatine from food and our body’s own production, to attain the benefits that we can get from supplementation.
+Although creatine can be produced in the body and consumed through foods like meat and fish, the amounts that we can get in these ways isn’t close to what we can get in supplemental form.
+Hence, to attain the benefits associated with increased creatine levels in the body, supplementation is recommended.

 Creatine has been shown to be beneficial in activities in the 0–10 second range, including sprinting, lifting weights, jumping etc, as well as improving strength and muscle gain.